Breakups are rarely clean.

 But a fearful-attachment break-up is as messy as it gets.

-One minute, they’re planning a getaway for your birthday; the next, they ghost you and change their profile picture to one of them probably hungover in a suspiciously unfamiliar environment.
+One minute, they’re planning a getaway for your birthday; the next, they decide it's never going to work, ghost you and change their profile picture to one of them, probably hungover, in a suspiciously unfamiliar environment.

 It’s the sort of breakup that never really leaves you—even though she did.